 \section{Abstract}

-In the framework of the parametrized post-Newtonian (PPN) formalism, we propose and substantiate a hypothesis according to which we can measure the value of the cosmological gravitational potential $\Phi_\text{CP}$ at the location of the Solar System.
-By the cosmological gravitational potential, we mean the potential formed by all the matter of the Universe (including dark matter), and we believe that this global potential is spatially uniform on the scales of the Solar System.
-Our method is based on the experimental measurement of the PPN parameters $\beta$ and $\gamma$, where information on $\Phi_\text{CP}$ is contained in the differences ($\beta -1$) and ($\gamma -1$).
-Starting from the cosmological description of the Universe within the framework of the standard general relativity (i.e., $\gamma_0=\beta_0=1$ in the initial cosmological reference frame), we have shown that from the viewpoint of the local (laboratory) observer there is a renormalization of the PPN parameters, and the following relations hold for $\gamma$ and $\beta$: $|\gamma-1|\sim |\Phi_\text{CP}|/c^2 $ and $|\beta-1|\sim |\Phi_\text{CP}|/c^2$.
-This leads to the estimate: $|\beta-1|>10^{-6}$ and $|\gamma-1|>10^{-6}$ for gravitational experiments in the Solar System.
-The obtained results open up new unique opportunities for exploring the Universe, testing various theories of gravitation and cosmological models.
-In addition, a unique post-Newtonian model of gravity has also been found, which is insensitive to the cosmological potential and for which $\gamma= \gamma_0=\beta=\beta_0=1$ is always from the viewpoints of the cosmological and any laboratory observers.
+In the framework of the parametrized post-Newtonian (PPN) formalism, we substantiate an idea according to which we can measure the value of the cosmological gravitational potential $\Phi$ at the location of the Solar System, which is formed by all the matter of the Universe (including dark matter).
+This paradoxical result is based on the fact that the PPN formulation of general relativity is not invariant with respect to the transformation $U({\bf r})\,\rightarrow\,U({\bf r})+C$, where $U({\bf r})$ is a gravitation potential and $C$ is an arbitrary real constant (this is due to the nonlinearity of Einstein equations, first of all).
+Starting from the cosmological description of the Universe within the framework of the standard general relativity (i.e., using initial PPN parameters $\gamma_0=\beta_0=1$ in the cosmological reference frame), we show that from the viewpoint of the local (laboratory) observer there is a renormalization of the PPN parameters $\gamma$ and $\beta$: $|\gamma-1|\sim |\Phi|/c^2$ and $|\beta-1|\sim |\Phi|/c^2$.
+This leads to the estimates: $|\beta-1|>10^{-6}$ and $|\gamma-1|>10^{-6}$ for gravitational experiments in the Solar System.
+In addition, we have found an unique post-Newtonian model, which is invariant with respect to the transformation $U({\bf r})\,\rightarrow\,U({\bf r})+C$ and therefore is insensitive to the cosmological potential $\Phi$.
+The most unusual is that for this model we always have $\gamma=\beta=1$ from the viewpoints of the cosmological and any laboratory observers.